spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/exposing.md

     - /docs/latest/helm-charts-hardened/exposing
 ---

-# Default

-By default no services are exposed outside the Kubernetes cluster.
+By default no SPIRE services are exposed outside the Kubernetes cluster.
+The below sections cover how to expose them.

 # Exposable Services